rectorphp/rector/docs/rector_rules_overview.md

 ### TypedPropertyRector

-Changes property `@var` annotations from annotation to type.
+Changes property type by `@var` annotations or default value.

 :wrench: **configure it!**